 - Make three attempts to contact the client by telephone at different times of the day and days of the week (e.g. early morning, late afternoon, evening, weekends, etc.). - Try calling "other contact" provided on the SIF to ask if the client is away or out of the country, or ask if there is another telephone number where the client can be reached. - If attempts at contacting the client by telephone fail, send three letters over a period of three weeks to the client, detailing why you are attempting to contact them and the availability of case management services.
 The last letter should be mailed certified with return receipt.
-If the letter is returned with a new forwarding address, re-send the letter.\ If the letters are not returned or are returned as "unclaimed", this generally means the address was correct.
+If the letter is returned with a new forwarding address, re-send the letter.
+If the letters are not returned or are returned as "unclaimed", this generally means the address was correct.
 You can then disposition the client as "lost to follow up" or "work refused". - If the telephone number is incorrect or the client has moved, contact directory assistance (area code+555+1222).
 Give the operator the last name and the last known address.
 If the number is non-published, confirm you have the correct address.
-Directory assistance will confirm/deny the information; however, they will not give out any new information. - If the client is reached, explain the importance of following through with the diagnostic services and if assistance is needed now or in the future, case management is available. - If the client refuses follow-up services, explain that a letter of refusal for diagnostic services will be mailed.\
+Directory assistance will confirm/deny the information; however, they will not give out any new information. - Once all telephone and written attempts at locating the client have failed i.e.: the letters have been returned due to an incorrect address), fax the latest SIF to the CSP Data Unit @ 518-486-6860.
+On the cover sheet sent with the fax, note that you have been unable to locate the client.
+You will be notified whether or not the Data Unit was able to locate the client.
+This notification may occur within 24 hours but may take several weeks. - If the client is reached, explain the importance of following through with the diagnostic services and if assistance is needed now or in the future, case management is available. - If the client refuses follow-up services, explain that a letter of refusal for diagnostic services will be mailed.

-\Once confirmation that the certified letter has been received or the refusal letter has been sent further case management attempts can be discontinued.
+Once confirmation that the certified letter has been received or the refusal letter has been sent further case management attempts can be discontinued.